-Errors are items that if not fixed will likely either not work because of platform incompatibility issues or open your site to serious performance and security issues.
-It is strongly recommended to resolve errors as soon as possible, preferably before they are committed to an environment on the VIP Platform.
+Errors are issues that, if not fixed, may break due to platform incompatibility issues or open a site to serious performance and security issues.
+VIP strongly recommends resolving errors as soon as possible, preferably before they are committed to an environment on the VIP Platform.

 On the VIP Platform, web servers run in read-only mode.
 File operations are only allowed in the

-/tmp/ directory and media uploads via the VIP Platform File System.
+/tmp/ directory and limited programmatic access to interact with media files stored on the VIP File System.

 To avoid XSS, refrain from inserting HTML directly into the document.
 Instead, DOM nodes should be programmatically created and appended to the DOM.
 Avoid